 Located in Warrior, Alabama, USA, and operating on approximately 8 hectares of land, the plant specializes in the treating of railway ties.
 The facilities include two pressure treating cylinders for oilborne preservatives and one pressure treating cylinder for borate, giving a combined annual treating capacity of approximately 80,000 cubic metres.
-The plant also includes a crosstie and switch tie mill capable of processing 750,000 ties annually and offices for production and wood procurement personnel.
+The plant also includes a crosstie and switch tie inspection facility capable of processing 750,000 ties annually and offices for production and wood procurement personnel.

-For the year ended December 31, 2011, capital expenditures at the Warrior plant amounted to approximately US\$97,000, primarily for incisor improvements and the trimmer automation system.
+For the year ended December 31, 2012, capital expenditures at the Warrior plant amounted to approximately US\$347,000, primarily for a woodfired boiler upgrade and a one-step borate treatment system.